stadium-software/repeater-datagrid/README.md

 ```

 ## REST API
-In order to access the "LinxAPI" page in the application, it is also necessary to run the SimpleRESTHost service in the Linx applicaiton in this repo.
+In order to access the "LinxAPI" page in the application, it is also necessary to run the SimpleRESTHost service in the Linx application in this repo.
 The *Setting* called "DBConn" needs to be changed to point to your local SQL Server.

 # Application